cai-mj/UMA/README.md

 ### Pre-trained model
 You can download the hand segmentation model (bayes_rf101_egtea_00040.pth.tar) pre-trained on EGTEA dataset from [BaiduDrive](https://pan.baidu.com/s/1DNFK_kFZc_Z0nQhOliCK0w) code: rvch
+Please put the model inside the filefolder according to the filepath of the code.

 ### Running the code
 To run the complete experiment, after preparing the data, run